 In a previous post, I described how the process of maturity is replacing low-level, material values, with higher-level, abstract values.
 So instead of chasing money all the time, you could chase freedom.
 Instead of trying to be liked by everyone, you could value developing intimacy with a few.
 Instead of trying to win everything, you could focus on merely giving your best effort.

 These higher-level, abstract values are better because they produce better problems.
 If your primary value in life is how much money you have, then you will always need more money.
 But if your primary value is personal freedom, then you will need more money for a while, but there might be some situations where you need less money.
 Or, where money is completely irrelevant.
+You’ll still have problems, that’s inevitable, but the insatiable need for more money won’t be one of them.

 So, here’s the catch: sitting around thinking about better values to have is nice.
 But nothing will solidify until you go out and embody that new value.
 Values are won and lost through life experience.
 Not through logic or feelings or even beliefs.
 They have to be lived and experienced to stick.